Hojicha Powder

 Hojicha is typically made from Sencha, Bancha, or Kukicha leaves, though it’s most commonly sourced from the larger, more fibrous leaves of sun-grown Bancha or Kukicha.

-Expect a more nutty and roasted flavour with reduced bitterness or strong after taste (thanks to the roastin process).
+Expect a more nutty and roasted flavour with reduced bitterness or strong aftertaste (thanks to the roasting process).

 • Both are healthy — it might just depend on what kind of “healthy” you’re after.